bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- light rain
+- light snow
-- 83% humidity
+- 82% humidity
-- 8 mph wind
+- 6 mph wind

-2 inches of rain and 0.5 inches of snow in the past 24 hours
+2 inches of rain and 1.6 inches of snow in the past 24 hours

 ## Temperature Comparison